Northern Māori were some of the first in the country to encounter Europeans – explorers and their crew arriving in ships:

 - Jean François Marie de Surville (1769–1770)

 - Jules Sébastien César Dumont d’Urville (1824).

 In 1788 a British penal colony was set up in New South Wales, Australia.
 As a result, Māori at places such as Hokianga began to trade timber and flax and to make visits across the Tasman Sea.
-Northern chief Te Pahi travelled to Port Jackson (Sydney), where the missionary Samuel Marsden introduced him to agricultural skills and new crops such as fruit trees in 1805–6.
+In 1805–6 the northern chief Te Pahi visited Port Jackson (Sydney), where the missionary Samuel Marsden introduced him to agricultural skills and new crops such as fruit trees.
 Other chiefs followed.